 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

-Newport, RI— The 13th annual Doris Duke Historic Preservation Awards will recognize four recent projects for their contributions to preserving Newport’s architectural heritage and historic character.
-The awards will be presented on Friday, September 6, 2019 at a celebration at Rough Point, the Newport home of preservationist and philanthropist Doris Duke.
+Newport, RI— The 14th annual Doris Duke Historic Preservation Awards will recognize three recent projects for their contributions to preserving Newport’s architectural heritage and historic character.
+The awards will be presented on Friday, September 11, 2020 in a virtual celebration.

 The Doris Duke Preservation Awards are a collaboration of the Newport Restoration Foundation (NRF) and the City of Newport.
-The awards recognize and celebrate restoration and rehabilitation projects that preserve the historic sites, landscapes, and overall character of Aquidneck Island.
+The awards recognize and celebrate preservation, restoration, and rehabilitation projects that help to protect the historic sites, landscapes, and overall character of Aquidneck Island.
 The award winners were chosen by a jury comprised of representatives from the Newport Restoration Foundation, the City of Newport, and individuals involved in historic preservation at the local and state levels.

 This year, NRF recognizes the following projects:

-Since its inception 13 years ago, the Doris Duke Historic Preservation Awards have raised nearly half a million dollars to support historic preservation in Newport.
-This signature celebration recognizes members of our community who have embodied Doris Duke’s vision of protecting Newport’s architectural heritage and who have made significant contributions to the preservation and restoration of structures and landscapes.
+Since its inception 14 years ago, the Doris Duke Historic Preservation Awards have raised nearly half a million dollars to support historic preservation in Newport.
+This signature celebration recognizes members of our community who have embodied Doris Duke’s vision of protecting Newport’s architectural heritage and who have made significant contributions to the preservation, restoration, and rehabilitation of historic structures and landscapes.
 The Awards, which provide support to NRF’s continued efforts in advancing historic preservation activities, are named in her honor.